dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-production.md

 #### 9. Wait for the NNS to launch the SNS & continue evolving the dapp!
-After the last step, there is nothing more to do for you as the original dapp developer to launch the SNS!
+After the last step, there is nothing more to do for you as the original dapp developer to finalize the SNS launch!
 The dapp has been handed over to the IC and the NNS is voting on whether the SNS should be launched.
 If the proposal is adopted, the SNS decentralization sale will be